 Houston hosts several festivals: the Root River Triathlon, two Southeast Minnesota Bluegrass Association Festivals, the Apollo Music Festival, outdoor summer concerts, and on the last full weekend of July, Houston Hoedown Days transforms the town into a celebration filled with trail rides, tractor pulls, the Minnesota State Horse Pull, nightly dances, and more!

-Dining opportunities include a charming coffee house, authentic German cuisine, pizza and ice cream, a bar and grill, and a food co-op.
+Dining opportunities include a charming coffee house, pizza and ice cream, a bar and grill, and a food co-op.